eclipse-ee4j/jakartaee-tutorial/README.md

 This project is open for contributions, and your help is greatly appreciated.
-The easiest way to contribute is by opening an issue in this project that contains feedback and review comments.
+The easiest way to contribute is by opening an [issue](https://github.com/jakartaee/jakartaee-tutorial/issues) in this project that contains feedback and review comments.

-You can also create PRs directly while viewing the published documentation.
+You can also create PRs directly while viewing the published documentation by using the Edit button in the UI.

+If you want to keep up with our project planning across all of the repos, see the [project board](https://github.com/orgs/jakartaee/projects/7).

 If you'd like to propose changes or additions to the content and/or images, please read the [Style guide](STYLE_GUIDE.adoc) and